 6. De Minimis Violation

-A de minimis violation refers to minor technical infractions that have no direct impact on health or safety.
-These do not result in fines but are recorded in the inspection report for documentation purposes.
+A de minimis violation refers to minor technical issues that have no direct impact on health or safety.
+These do not carry a monetary penalty but are noted in the OSHA inspection report.
+Some posting requirements infractions fall into this category when they have no safety impact.

 Get Safety Compliant with SMG